mpaiva/lists-and-data-for-designers/README.md

 This repository is a gallery of real content ready to populate your mockups, built by designers who want to work more efficiently.

-The sample data collections are organized in two formats, depending on how you want to populate your mockups:
+The sample data collections are organized in three formats, depending on how you want to populate your mockups:

 - TXT files (simple) - for entering a single entity with a line break separating each entity. `(e.g.: names)`
+- CSV files (intermediate) - for opening in a spreadsheet app and copying the desired column. `(e.g.: Names, Title, Company, Address)`
-- JSON files (advanced) - for boosting your productivity and entering the entire data set at once. `(e.g.: Names, Title, Company, Address)`
+- JSON files (advanced) - for boosting 🚀 your productivity and entering the entire data set 🔥at once🔥. `(e.g.: Names, Title, Company, Address)`

 ## TXT file example